 The goal is that by Saturday, we have shifted the schedule 1 hour earlier.
 On Sunday when your child wakes up their schedule will be the same by the clock (7-7 in this case).

 Option 3 is the same as Option 2, but we do it starting on the day of the time change.
-So, you’ll wake your child up 15 minutes earlier and shift forward naps and bedtime by 15 minutes every 1-3 days until you’ve reached your previous schedule.
+So, you’ll wake your child up 30 minutes “later” by the clock (which will feel like 6:30) and shift forward naps and bedtime later by the clock.
+Then bedtime will remain your normal bedtime (feels like 30 minutes later.)
+On Monday, return to your normal schedule.

 At the end of the day, you already have a great sleeper, DST should not rock your world too much.
 If things are iffy with sleep, this can sometimes cause a problem.
 The good news is, you have me if that happens (which I hope it doesn’t.)